eformsignen/eformsignen.github.io/help/chapter1.rst

    documents from templates and send them to recipients to be reviewed and signed.

--  **Form Builder**
+-  **Form Builder (MS Office add-in)**

-   Form builder is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain fields such as signature and text box.
-Form builder also uploads the converted electronic forms onto eformsign.
-Form builder is an Microsoft Office add-in, and it is shown as a ribbon menu which is called **OZ in Office**.
+   Form builder (MS Office add-in) is a tool used to create electronic forms by converting Microsoft Office files such as applications, contracts, and agreements into electronic forms that contain fields such as signature and text box.
+Form builder (MS Office add-in) also uploads the converted electronic forms onto eformsign.
+Form builder (MS Office add-in) is an Microsoft Office add-in, and it is shown as a ribbon menu which is called **OZ in Office**.

 -  **Dashboard**